paldhous/NICAR/2015/md_raw/gephi.md

 </html>
 ```

 The code has been documented to explain what each part does.
 Notice that the head of the web page loads the main Sigma.js script, and a second script that reads, or "parses," the json data.
-These are in the `src` subfolder, where I have also included a script to parse files in GEXF format.
-In that case, you would load this script in the page head, and substitute `sigma.parsers.gexf` for `sigma.parsers.json` in the code in the body of the page.

-Notice also that `sigInst.settings` includes options for customizing the network graph, as for the SigmaExporter version above.
+These are in the `src` subfolder.

 To explore Sigma.js further, download or clone its [Github repository](https://github.com/jacomyal/sigma.js) and examine the code for the examples given.